denten-books/plain-text/2-device.md

 Made", Lubbock calls the reader's attention to the technology of literary construction.
 He promises to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
-"How they are made is the only question I ask," he writes [@lubbock_craft_1921, 12 & 28].
-"The author of the book was a craftsman," it is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
-Lubbock's usage of a seemingly materialist vocabulary---"parts," "forms," "shapes," "proportions," and "designs"---nevertheless refer to ideational, mental constructs, just as it was for Shklovsky and Eikhenbaum.
+"How they are made is the only question I ask," he writes [@shklovksy_poetika_1919;
+@lubbock_craft_1921, 12 & 28; @eichenbaum_how_1995].
+"The author of the book
+was a craftsman," it is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
+Lubbock's usage of a seemingly materialist vocabulary---"parts," "forms," "shapes," "proportions," and "designs"---nevertheless refer to ideational, mental constructs, just as it was for Shklovsky and Eichenbaum.
 "The book vanishes as we lay our hands on it," Lubbock writes [@lubbock_craft_1921, 273].
-Critics must chose to see the trees or forest.
+Critics must chose to see either the trees or the forest.
 As the totality of the work comes into view, the technical details of craft disappear.
 Viewed up close, the technical details obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note, stopping short of recovering the book as an object.
 "If only there was one single tangible and measurable fact about the book," Lubbock writes.
 If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

-Not until Walter Benjamin, writing in the 1930s do we get an attempt at a truly materialist poetics along with a concise definition of literary technique.
+Walter Benjamin, writing in the 1930s, was one of the first to define the notion of literary technique in a way that would connect it to a materialist poetics.
 The work of art for Benjamin does not and cannot exist in the mode of a "rigid, isolated object."
 Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production [@benjamin_author_1983, 87].
 Authorship identifies a specific mode of production.
 The question of formal, intra-textual figurative arrangements within the work of art thus cannot be considered apart from their extra-textual material contexts.
 Technique for Benjamin is what makes literary products "accessible" to materialist analysis;
-technique *is* in itself, in Benjamin's view, a relationship to production [@benjamin_author_1983, 87].
+technique *is* in itself, in his view, a relationship to production [@benjamin_author_1983, 87].

 In making the characteristically Marxist move towards the idea of production,